jacobwang7/Implementing-a-Queue-CS2-Problem-Set-6/README.md

   enqueue(T item);
   T dequeue();
   T getFront();
-  void merge(ReaQueue rq2);  // see below for a description
+  void merge(RealQueue rq2);  // see below for a description
   boolean isEmpty();
   int getSize();
   String toString();        // print a RealQueue from front to tail